vtta2008/PLM/README.md

 ## **SHORT FILM PIPELINE**

-This pipeline is to build for a brand new studio.
-Base on the package: "Maya, Mari, Nuke, ZBrush, Hounidi and Adobe"
+This package: "Maya, Mari, Nuke, ZBrush, Hounidi and Adobe" is to build a pipeline a for brand new studio.

-Currently, I am working in Windows 10, Maya 2017, Mari, Houdini, Nuke and Adobe Photoshop.
+It is compatible with Windows 10 (may also work with previous version but I have not tested yet) and will not work with Maya 2016 or lower.

 Regarding to VFX Reference Platform, due to large invention we will stay with python 2.7 but will update to python 3 on 2019.
 Details is here: